amouat/revealjs-docker/README.md

   docker-compose up -d
 ```

-And open a browser to `http://localhost:8000` (use the IP of your VM ifusing boot2docker, which can be found by running
+And open a browser to `http://localhost:8000`.
-`boot2docker ip`).

 To use your own slides, replace `/slides/slides.md` with your own slides in Markdown format.